justinjaywang/taiwanese-foods/_foods/b.md

 position: 1
 ---

 Bōbà nǎichá (*bubble milk tea* or simply *boba*) is a cold, sweet, milk tea drink containing chewy tapioca balls (boba) that you sip with a fat straw.
 A wide range of flavors and toppings exist.
-Boba originated in Taiwan during the 1980s and is arguably the country's most well-known food export.
+Boba originated in Taiwan during the 1980s and is among the country's most well-known food exports.